filecoin-project/chain-validation/README.md

 # Chain-Validation

+This library provides tools for validating the correctness of a Filecoin implementation according to the [specification](https://github.com/filecoin-project/specs).

+To maintain consensus, all Filecoin implementations must produce identical state transformations for any (state, message) pair.
+Further, they must implement the same block reward and chain selection logic.
+Validating correctness in this respect requires extensive coverage over (state, message) pairs, message sequences, and blockchain structures, and is important in maintaining the security and integrity of the network.

-The intent of this library is to allow any implementation of Filecoin to import it, implement a simple “driver” interface, and then run the tests provided by the testing library, passing the driver in as the parameter.
-It is the responsibility of the testing library to define tests in accordance with the spec so that it may aid in verifying implementations.
+This library designed to allow any implementation of Filecoin to import it, implement a simple “driver” interface, and then run the tests provided by the testing library, passing the driver in as the parameter.

-For a comprehensive project description refer to the [Filecoin Chain-Validation Tools Design Doc](https://docs.google.com/document/d/1o0ODvpKdWsYMK_KmK-j-uPxYei6CZAZ4n_3ilQJPn4A/edit#)
+For a comprehensive project description refer to the [Filecoin Chain-Validation Tools Design Doc](https://docs.google.com/document/d/1o0ODvpKdWsYMK_KmK-j-uPxYei6CZAZ4n_3ilQJPn4A/edit#).

-## Goal
+## Goals
-This project aims to provide tools and a high-coverage suite of validation vectors for multiple Filecoin implementations:
 - A validation library that is implementation-independent enabling validation suites to be written once and used by different Filecoin implementations.
 - High-level script-like methods for constructing long and complex message sequences, and making semantic assertions about the expected state resulting from their application.
 - High-level script-like methods for constructing complex blockchain structures containing those messages, and making assertions about the expected state from their evaluation.